Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 {{ digraph(gz_file="parsing-and-all-that/lr-one-zero.gv", alt="An LR(0) automaton for the above grammar") }}

 We now have a reduce-reduce conflict in box 3 again.
-With look-ahead `a` you can reduce to both `E` and `F`.
-Same for look-ahead `b` by the way.
+With look-ahead `c` you can reduce to both `E` and `F`.
+Same for look-ahead `d` by the way.
 It _is_ deterministically decidable which one we should reduce to, but it basically now depends on which state we came from.

 With LALR we build an automaton for each rule, and try to reuse that rule independent of the context in which it is used.
 That's keeps our process simple, our automaton small, but it also causes us to lose exactly the information we need to resolve the reduce-reduce conflict in box 3 above: the left context.
 I know the information is technically on the stack, but our parsing process decides on the rule to reduce by based on the state and look-ahead only.